ShanGao-2022/ShanGao-2022.github.io/_pages/about.md

 [4] Zhai, S., ***Gao, S.***, Wang, L. & Liu, P. (2023).
 When both human and machine drivers make mistakes: Whom to blame?
 Transportation Research Part A: Policy and Practice, 170, 103637.

 [5] ***Gao, S.***, Xian, Y. & Wang, L. (2023).
 An evaluation framework on pilot’s competency-based flying style.
-In the 25th International Conference on Human-Computer Interaction, Copenhagen, Denmark. (accept)
+In the 25th International Conference on Human-Computer Interaction, Copenhagen, Denmark, pp. 190-199.

 [6] ***Gao, S.*** & Wang, L. (2020).
 Effects of mental workload and risk perception on pilots’ safety performance in adverse weather contexts.
 In the 22th International Conference on Human-Computer Interaction, Copenhagen, Denmark, pp. 278-291.